Google Ads Quality Score

-Every ad in Google Adwords is given a quality score, and this quality score directly reflects how good Google thinks your ads are.
+Every ad in Google Ads is given a quality score, and this quality score directly reflects how good Google thinks your ads are.
 Google created quality score to help improve the user experience, by ensuring that advertisers created ads that are likely to be of interest to the user.

 For that reason, your PPC quality score is made up of two parts:

 Relevance is determined by the query that's being targetted, and it's an indicator of how relevant your ad is to the search term.
 Ads that are relevant to the search will reflect what the user was searching for.

 Ad Quality reflects the type of user experience you provide and factors in how well your ads are written, the landing page the ads drive traffic to, and how well people interact with your ads.